abhisheksaha2002/Rank-tracking-using-search-engine-optimization/README.md

 <a href="https://bmc.link/sundios" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-Are you on a tight budget and unable to purchase an enterprise rank tracker?
-Well, today is your lucky day.
-With this Python script, you can check your rankings and your competitors' rankings on both mobile and desktop in just a few seconds.
+Looking for a cost-effective solution to monitor your website's search engine rankings and compare them with your competitors?
+This Python script offers a convenient way to track rankings for both mobile and desktop platforms.

-**Update**: The script has been updated to remove Robobrowser and use Beautiful Soup.
-I've also added a competitor check feature, and now it's easier to run.
-I will make a fix to include a keyword file in the future, but for now, the script is working again and includes the competitors' feature.
+The script has been updated to use Beautiful Soup for web scraping and now includes a feature to compare your rankings with up to four competitors.
+An enhancement to include a keyword file is planned, but currently, the script is functional and incorporates the competitor comparison feature

 **Update**